GZ430/global-christianity-dataviz-jp/README.md

 ## About the data
-Data collection involved a variety of sources this includes; Joshua project, the United Nations, the World Health Organization, World Watch List amoung many.
+Data collection involved a variety of sources this includes; Joshua project, the United Nations, the World Health Organization, World Watch List among many.

 ## About the team
 We are the Gordon College 2022 summer Data practicum cohort.